“As a content marketer, the more you focus on engagement, the better” — William Ballard

 3. To Go Viral, Become Newsy

-You see, when I first started pitching article ideas to editors and publications I didn’t really have any clips to show them.
-But I still pitched anyways.
-For instance, without any clips, I pitched an article idea to Entrepreneur about what the Marine Corps taught me about entrepreneurship, and made sure to pitch this idea right around Memorial Day.
+And without any clips, I pitched an article idea to Entrepreneur about what the Marine Corps taught me about entrepreneurship — and I made sure to pitch this idea right around Memorial Day.

 Related Article: Only 4 Hours of Creative Power

-Well, believe it or not, they actually liked the idea and gave me the green light to start writing.
-Because that article when live on Memorial Day it got more attention, more shares, and overall, more engagement then what it would have gotten if it was just published on any other day.
+Well, believe it or not, they actually liked the idea and gave me the green light to start writing, and because that article went live on Memorial Day it got more attention, more shares, and overall, more engagement then what it would have gotten if it was just published on any other day.

-In closing, I hope this article served you and that you were able to get some real value from these three ways to make your articles more engagement worthy.
+In closing, I hope this article served you and that you were able to get some real value from these three ways to make your content more engagement worthy.

 Who knows … even if you just implemented one of these three tips you just might write the next viral article that makes National news.